penendangkatmukanak82-cell/sdks/typescript/README.md

 ### Release Process

 1. **Create a new release:**
-   - Go to GitHub Actions → "Release new version"
+   - Go to GitHub Actions → "Release"
-   - Select the SDK to release
+   - Pick the SDK to release (aqua, sdk-core, swap-vm)
-   - Choose version bump type (patch, minor, major, prerelease)
+   - Choose the bump (patch, minor, major, prerelease; prerelease can take a `preid`)
+   - Dependents are not auto-bumped (NX `updateDependents=never`)

 2. **Automatic publishing:**
-   - The release workflow creates a version tag (e.g., `aqua/v1.0.0`)
+   - The release workflow commits + tags (e.g., `aqua/v1.0.0`) and generates changelogs/GitHub Releases
-   - This triggers the publish workflow automatically
-   - The SDK is published to public NPM registry
+   - Publish happens in the same workflow (split jobs for npmjs and GitHub Packages)
+   - Prerelease bumps publish with npm dist-tag `next`; normal bumps use the default tag
+   - Dry runs skip publishing and leave on-disk versions unchanged

 ### Version Tags

 Each SDK has independent versioning with specific tag patterns:
 - `aqua/v*.*.*` - @1inch/aqua-sdk
+- `sdk-core/v*.*.*` - @1inch/sdk-core
 - `swap-vm/v*.*.*` - @1inch/swap-vm-sdk

 ## 🔧 Configuration